///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 This year marks the 30th anniversary since the event began on the Beutler family farm in 1983.

-“We want to make it a fun place for families and people to come and
+“We want to make it a fun place for families and people to come and have a good time,” said Gina Worthen, a member of the Pumpkin Walk committee.
+“We couldn’t do this event without the help of the people in Cache Valley.”

 The volunteers are split into different groups that perform a specific task.